NavyaG-lab/Tech-writer/itaipu/workflow.md

 1. Follow the instructions about [running tests](#running-tests)

-1. Open a pull request on Itaipu and ask someone from data infra to review it alongside the PR on the Clojure service.
+1. Open a pull request on Itaipu.
+There’s no need to ask for reviews on Itaipu, we monitor new PRs multiple times a day as the repo is very active.

 1. Follow the instructions about [merging pull requests](#merging-pull-requests)